manuelstephan/eLinuxProject/README.md

 ---------------------
 This repository contains all the necessary files in the project needed to monitor traffic on the beagle using tcpdump + wireshark.

-See this link for setup,configuration, and user instructions information: http://www.elinux.org/ECE497_Project_WireShark
+See this link for setup,configuration, and user instructions: http://www.elinux.org/ECE497_Project_WireShark

 Files contained: